Skip to content

 Template Support

-The desc string in the manifest file supports setting template variables, with the syntax {{.<Variable>}}, for example
+The desc string in the manifest file supports template variables with the syntax {{.<Variable>}}, for example:

-File {{.FileName}} was modified, and the modified content is: {{.Content}}
+File {{.FileName}} was modified, changes are: {{.Content}}

 tmpl_vals={